Pirate Speak Translator

 I am very tired Me bones be weary, I need to rest me head, matey

-Get out of here Shiver me timbers, be gone from me ship, landlubber
+Get out of here Be gone from me ship, landlubber

 That was embarrassing Arr, that be a sorry sight for any seafarin' soul